bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

 things being equal, such as feerates).

-To mitigate the problem of delays, you may allow the user to choose between an immediate payment and a delayed payment with a different fee provided for each option.
+To mitigate the problem of delays, you may allow the user to choose between an immediate broadcast and a delayed broadcast with a different fee provided for each option.
 For example:

     [X] Free withdrawal (payment sent within 6 hours)